NadzwyczajnaGrupaRobocza/bomberman/README.md

 cmake --build <build_directory> --target <target>
 ```

-If there are changes in cmake files, then cmake automaticly regenerate them before recompilation.
+If there are changes in cmake files, then cmake automaticly regenerate make files before compilation.

-# 2. How To Write and make changes

-## 2.1 Code Standard

-- We are using snake_case for all names (variables, classes, functions, ...)
-- All code that You write should be covered by UTs.
-We are using TDD.
-Test are written in gtest, for mocking we are using fakeit.

-## 2.2 Making changes in code

-All updates should be done on dedicated branch, so please don't use master for changes (by the way master is blocked for not administrator users :) ).
-After cloning repository create Your branch and switch to it.
-After Your changes are ready You can push them.

 ## 2.4 CI and reviews